Wat Samphanthawongsaram

 The principal Buddha image inside the ordination hall is a seated Buddha in Maravijaya attitude, made of hollow log with lime covering.
 The image's arms are made of wood with gold application.
 Inside the image and under its base contain numbers of silver and lead votive tablets.

-The area of the temple was once the first lodging in Dan Beach Bradley's country of Siam (Thailand in those days), an American physician and Protestant missionary who came to Siam to evangelize.
+The area of the temple was once the first lodging in Dan Beach Bradley's country of Siam (Thailand in those days), an American physician and Protestant missionary who came to Siam to evangelise.
 He was also the founder of the first printing house in Siam.
 For this reason, there were many printing houses around the temple in those days.

 In the reign of King Rama V, he presided over the Thot Kathin ceremony at this temple along with nearby temple Wat Pathum Khongkha.

 Moreover, in the 1932 Siamese revolution.
-The naval faction of Khana Ratsadon (People's Party), they have mobilised about 500 armed sailors occupying the Royal Plaza in the dawn of June 24, 1932, claiming to suppress the Chinese uprising at this temple.
+The naval faction of Khana Ratsadon (People's Party), they had mobilised about 500 armed sailors occupying the Royal Plaza in the dawn of June 24, 1932, claiming to suppress the Chinese uprising at this temple.